sufyan005/Movie_Recommender/README.md

 ---

 ## 🤝 Contributing
-Pull requests are welcome!
+Pull requests are welcome.
 If you find a bug or want to improve the recommendation logic, feel free to open an issue or submit a PR.